ReservedKeyword/RetroRewind-Twitch/README.md

   "twitchChannel": "ReservedKeyword"
 }
 ```

+* `allowModeratorsToClearQueue`: If true, when a moderator (or broadcaster) sends the chat message `!clearqueue` in Twitch chat, the queue will be cleared in-place, allowing new chatters to fill the queue without restarting the companion or the game.

 * `joinCommand`: The command (e.g., "!join") that someone in chat must type to get entered into the queue.